SamGSquared/samgsquared.github.io/content/post/doom-picture-frame.md

 ![root file listing](/doom-picture-frame-images/rootfs.png)

 Great stuff.
 I then used the `ext4load` command to load the `/etc/passwd` into memory.
-I then wrote the `passwd` file from memory to my sdcard using the `ext4write` command I powered off the system and transfered the sd card to my laptop.
+I then wrote the `passwd` file from memory to my sdcard using the `ext4write` command.
+I powered off the system and transfered the sd card to my laptop.
 I modified the `passwd` file to allow passwordless login and then transfered the sd card back to the board.
 Finally, I reversed the process, using `ext4read` on the sd card and `ext4write` on the eMMC.
 I rebooted the system and attempted to log in to the root account with no password.

 ![Successful login](/doom-picture-frame-images/login.png)